 - (4) In the fiscal year ended January 26, 2002, OfficeMax recorded a pre-tax charge of \$10,000,000 to record a reserve for legal matters.
 The charge increased the net loss by \$6,050,000, or \$0.05 per diluted share.
 Also in the fiscal year ended January 26, 2002, OfficeMax recorded a valuation allowance of \$170,616,000 to reduce to zero the value of its net deferred tax assets, including amounts related to its net operating loss carryforwards.
 The valuation allowance reduced net income by \$1.49 per diluted share.
 In conjunction with its decision to close 29 underperforming domestic superstores, OfficeMax recorded net, pre-tax charges of \$76,761,000 for store closing and asset impairment and \$3,680,000 for inventory liquidation during the fiscal year ended January 26, 2002.
-These charges for store closing, asset impairment and inventory liquidation reduced net income by \$49,955,000, or \$0.44 per diluted share. - On March 9, 2002, President Bush signed into law the "Job Creation and Worker Assistance Act" (H.R.
+These charges for store closing, asset impairment and inventory liquidation reduced net income by \$49,955,000, or \$0.44 per diluted share. - (5) On March 9, 2002, President Bush signed into law the "Job Creation and Worker Assistance Act" (H.R.
 3090).
 This new tax law temporarily extended the carryback period for net operating losses incurred during OfficeMax's taxable years ended in 2001 and 2000 to five years from two years.
 In the fiscal quarter ended April 27, 2002 (the first quarter of the fiscal year ended January 25, 2003), OfficeMax reversed a portion of the valuation allowance for its net deferred tax assets recorded during the fiscal year ended January 26, 2002 and recognized an income tax benefit of \$57,500,000 due to the extension of the carryback period.
 The income tax benefit increased net income per diluted share by \$0.46 in the fiscal year ended January 25, 2003 and the 26 weeks ended July 27, 2002. - (6) The fiscal year ended on January 27, 2001 included 53 weeks.
-The fiscal years ended on January 25, 2003, January 26, 2002, January 22, 2000 and January 23, 1999 included 52 weeks.
+The fiscal years ended on January 25, 2003, January 26, 2002, January 22, 2000 and January 23, 1999 included 52 weeks. - (7) EBITDA is not an alternative measure of operating results or cash flows from operations as determined in accordance with generally accepted accounting principles, but is included because it permits a more comprehensive analysis of OfficeMax's operating performance relative to other companies and is a widely accepted indicator of the ability to incur and service debt and make capital expenditures.
+EBITDA as presented here may not be comparable to similarly titled measures reported by other companies.
+The reconciliation from net income (loss) to EBITDA is presented below.